 Our mixture of different types of accommodation, all of which is allocated via a scrupulously fair system, ensures that students of all ages and academic disciplines experience life as part of a genuinely open and egalitarian academic community.

 You can learn more about the cost and amenities available at Somerville below, or read our main Accommodation page for more info about the different types of room on offer.

 Allocation of rooms

-First years are allocated a room prior to the start of the academic year, and do not need to apply for accommodation.
+First year Undergraduates are allocated a room prior to the start of the academic year, and do not need to apply for accommodation.
 The JCR organises a randomised room ballot to allocate rooms for all finalists and some non-finalists.
 Some second year students (and third years studying a four year course) choose to live out of College, sharing rented houses close to Somerville, but many students can now stay in College for the duration of their studies.
 For more information on undergraduate accommodation, please visit the JCR website.